RailsGirlsCPH/mentor-mentee-platform/README.md

-Welcome to Rails Girsl CPH.
+Welcome to Rails Girls CPH.

 We are in the process of creating a platform that will help mentors and mentees find each other.